 A typical reaction to this might be to become flushed and overcome with adrenaline from a combination of being taken off guard and instantly angered.
 You may hit the break, angrily smack your steering wheel, and curse the driver who did it.

 Now you’re pissed.
 Now your emotions are elevated.
-You’re this guy:
+You’re angry Dave Grohl:

-Instead of flipping out and allowing anger to run amuck inside your body, reappraisal requires you to slow it down and actively choose to interpret the emotion differently.
+Instead of flipping out and allowing anger to run wild inside your body, reappraisal requires you to slow it down and actively choose to interpret the emotion differently.

 So the moron in the Pathfinder has cut you off.
 You’ve instinctively hit your brakes.
 You’re okay.
 Nobody got hurt.
 Your heart is racing a mile a minute.

-Reappraisal means before you let the emotion run its natural course (which isn’t going to be a healthy one), you stop and reevaluate it.
+Reappraisal means you stop and reevaluate the emotion before letting it run its natural course (which isn’t going to be healthy).
 Say out loud:

-And then you take those breaths and you mindfully examine what’s happening in your body as you do it.
-You make a conscious decision to not lose your shit in that moment.
+And then you take those breaths, mindfully examining what’s happening in your body as you do it.
+You make a conscious decision not to lose your shit at that moment.

 Instead of letting anger simmer, you’re redefining it as FEAR from getting cut off and thinking you could’ve gotten hurt.

 If you’d like to read more about reappraisal, here’s a good article to explain it further.

 If you’re reading about reappraisal and thinking, “I’m barely getting through the day as it is.
 That sounds like too much,” don’t worry.